Nastiakor/big_burger_test/README.md

 ### Domain Layer

-- domain/entities/menu_item.dart : This file contains the BurgerMenu entity which represents each burger item.
+- domain/entities/menu_item.dart : This file contains the MenuItem entity which represents each burger item.
 - domain/entities/cart_item.dart : This file contains the CartItem entity which represents each item in the cart.

 ### Data Layer